swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 The fourth rule is provided to allow interoperability between actors and existing Swift code.
-Actor code (which by definition is all new code) can call into existing Swift code with unknown actor isolation.
-However, code with unknown actor isolation cannot call back into (non-`async`) actor-isolated code, because doing so would violate the isolation guarantees of that actor.
+Actor code (which by definition must be new code) can call into existing Swift code with unknown actor isolation.
+However, code with unknown actor isolation cannot call back into actor-isolated code synchronously, because doing so would violate the isolation guarantees of that actor.
 This allows incremental adoption of actors into existing code bases, isolating the new actor code while allowing them to interoperate with the rest of the code.

 #### Overrides